-In reality, if you have never travelled off the main roads in Chatham County, Georgia now is the time to adventure onto the back roads.
+In reality, if you have never traveled off the main roads in Chatham County, Georgia now is the time to adventure onto the back roads.
+You will find a cool little place called L Scott Stell Community Park.

-First of all, you need to travel down a little country road called Bush Road, which in located of Georgia Highway 204.
-You will travel down this two-lane road for about two miles before coming to the park entrance located on the left-hand side of the road (http://parks.chathamcounty.org/Parks/Community-Parks/L-Scott-Stell).
+First of all, you need to travel down a little country road called Bush Road, which is located on Georgia Highway 204.
+You will travel down this two-lane road for about two miles before coming to the park entrance located on the left-hand side of the road.

 Shortly after entering the park entrance, you will adventure to the left toward the boat ramp area.
 You will find an easy and accessible area to put in your kayak to access the pond.